English as an Additional Language (EAL) Program

 Claremont College has a strong history in providing high quality learning experiences for students with

 high and/or additional needs.
-Our Integrated Skills Program (ISP) caters specifically for students with disability.
+Our Integrated Skills Program (ISP) caters specifically for students with a disability.
 This is a two year program that has been designed around developing essential life skills that will be important for transition to life beyond college.
-This course includes sport and recreation, literacy, numeracy, cooking and nutrition, life skills and computing.
+This course includes literacy, numeracy, life skills, cooking and nutrition, computing and sport and recreation.

 Our Breakfast Program supports students to have a good start to the day by providing them with the opportunity to share a nutritious breakfast in a supervised environment.
 This program is free and available to all students.
-The program operates from 8:15 am – 8:40 am in the Student Common Room.
-Toast, cereals and hot drinks are available.
+The program operates from 8:15am – 9:00am in the Student Common Room.
+Toast, cereals, eggs and hot drinks are available.

-Tutor Group is compulsory for all students and occurs once a week for 40 minutes.
-The purpose of Tutor Group is to prepare you for life beyond formal education and training.
-Your Tutor Teacher provides support and advice in areas such as career planning, health issues, recreational opportunities and using community resources.
-Activities such as assemblies, guest speakers, whole school events, career expos, health and wellbeing sessions are all core parts of the program.
-The Tutor Teacher is a key contact for you at College, providing pastoral care support and maintaining regular contact with parents or guardians.
-The program is an essential requirement for gaining the TCE.
-Within Tutor Group you study a recognised TASC course that will count five credit points at Level 2 towards your TCE..
+Home Group is compulsory for all students and occurs weekly.
+The purpose of Home Group is to assist you at college and prepare you for life beyond formal education and training.
+Your Home Group Teacher provides support and advice in areas such as career planning, study skills, recreational opportunities and using community resources.
+Activities such as assemblies, guest speakers, whole school events, career expos and health and wellbeing sessions are all core parts of the program.

 The College recommends you balance your academic program with extra-curricular activities.
 The Enrichment Program offers a rich and extensive selection of activities.
 Regular offerings such as: Fitness for Girls, Computing, Basketball, Football, Art, Essential Skills (ICT), First Aid, Coffee Making, How to Maintain Your Car and Rock Climbing are popular choices amongst students.